May 25, 2018 Why You Should Integrate a Similar Items Feature Into Your eCommerce Recommendation System

 Same happens if you are having stock issues with a specific item.
 Customers will probably leave your website if the item they are looking at is not available and they see no relevant alternatives.

-Providing products with a detailed meta description and displaying visually similar items helps increase conversion and reduces site abandonment caused by these kind of problems.
+Providing products with a detailed meta description and displaying visually similar items helps increase conversion.
+Moreover, it also reduces site abandonment caused by these kind of problems.

 An Artificial Intelligence solution based on Image Recognition is capable of analysing and understanding images.
 It then retrieves and assigns relevant and highly specific categories and attributes.
 This is what Privalia, a marketplace part of Vente-Privée Group did with Catchoom’s solution.